From where we come:

 The above diagram shows an interim work result from the WG.
 All following versions can be found at Sharing-Creates-Value repository on Github.

 TrustSource covers most of the capabilities except snippet scanning, binary and container analysis.
 To cope with these deficits, we extended our capability to accept uploads using CycloneDX or SPDX (v2.1 and v3.0).
 To not re-invent the wheel, we use these as interfaces to other vendors / open source tools such as BANG, tern (from vmWare) or anchore.
 Thus TrustSource meanwhile integrates most capabilities of the tooling chain as shown in the following diagram:

-d) Improve interchangeability so that e.g. the event journal of TrustSource could not only trigger a DeepScan but also a Fossology Scan.
+d) Improve integrations so that e.g. the event journal of TrustSource could not only trigger a DeepScan but also a Fossology Scan.